BetterMoneyLabs/chaincash/contracts/offchain/basis.md

 * note - new or updated note, along with proof of tracker state transformation and digest after operation
 * commitment - posting data for on-chain tracker state commitment update (header, proof of UTXO against header, UTXO with commitment)
-* 80% alert - tracker is posting it when collateralization level of some key reaching 80%
+* 80% alert - tracker is posting it when debt level of some pubkey reaching 80% of collateral
-* 100% alert - tracker is posting it when collateralization level of some key reaching 100%
+* 100% alert - tracker is posting it when debt level of some pubkey reaching 100% of collateral

 Then it also supports following API requests which can be run separately from relay potentially: